 Genesis 2:8ff tells us that God planted a garden full of beautiful trees and that he placed Adam in the garden, before Eve was made.
 In Genesis 2:16-17, we read God’s careful warning to Adam not to eat the fruit from the tree of the knowledge of good and evil.
 Failure to obey this simple instruction will result in certain death.
 Despite the warning, both Adam and Eve would eat the forbidden fruit.

 There are many theories as to why the serpent spoke to the woman and not to the man in Genesis 3:1ff; but any attempt to answer this question must be speculative as the Scriptures do not give a reason.
 However, if the man had been the evident leader, it makes more sense that the serpent would have spoken to Adam rather than Eve.
-Adam’s readiness to eat the fruit that Eve gave to him, however, suggests that there was a trusting, mutual relationship between the man and the woman and not a leader-follower relationship.
+Adam’s readiness to eat the fruit that Eve gave to him suggests that there was a trusting, mutual relationship between the man and the woman and not a leader-follower relationship.

 Kassian (1990:23) states that, “The results of sin were instant.
 The created order had been violated”.
-However she does not explain how Eve offering the forbidden fruit, or Adam and Eve eating the forbidden fruit, violated the “created order”.
+Yet she does not explain how Eve offering the forbidden fruit, or Adam and Eve eating the forbidden fruit, violated the “created order”.
 Moreover Kassian says that, “The sin of woman and man was not that they desired knowledge, but that they misused and violated God’s created order.”
-(Kassian 1990:28) This statement is a huge departure from classical theology which asserts that the first sin was simply disobedience to God’s command not to eat the prohibited fruit.
+(Kassian 1990:28) This statement is a huge departure from classical theology which asserts that the first sin was disobedience to God’s command not to eat the prohibited fruit.
 The command not to eat the forbidden fruit was clearly articulated by God and recorded in Genesis 2:16-17.
-There is no command articulated by God and recorded in Genesis involving a ”created order”.
+There is no command articulated by God and recorded in Genesis involving a “created order”.
 Kassian does not explain her reasons for saying that that the first sin was violating a “created order”.
 She actually makes numerous, unfounded assertions in her book without revealing her logic or reasoning behind them.

 Both Adam and Eve are confronted and questioned by God about their disobedience (3:7-13,16-19).
 Adam tries to shift the blame, whereas Eve gives a straightforward, honest confession.
-Both Adam and Eve are punished with physical and spiritual death, with consequent curses.
+Both Adam and Eve are punished with physical and spiritual death, and must deal with consequent curses.
 Adam and Eve at this point in time still appear to be completely equal – equally culpable.

 Kassian (1990:30) acknowledges that Christ came into the world “to destroy the power of the curse” (Gen 3:16-19); however she is waiting for Christ’s second coming for the curses to be completely removed.
-In the meantime she seems content to live with “the curse” and speciously claims that the only way women can be “truly liberated [is] to fulfil their God-given role” which means “adopting a biblical [i.e. Complementarian] perspective on male and female roles.”
+In the meantime she seems content to live with “the curse” and speciously claims that the only way women can be “truly liberated [is] to fulfil their God-given role” which means “adopting a biblical [i.e. hierarchical] perspective on male and female roles.”
 (Kassian 1990:30)